stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/README.md

 ### Preparing project metadata

 The pipeline requires a TSV file containing essential metadata for cohort analysis.
 The file must be named `project_metadata.tsv`.
 It can include one or more samples, as long as it contains at least the following columns in this exact order: `ID`, `SAMPLE`, and `FASTQ`.
-Additional metadata columns can be added and arranged as needed by the user.
+Additional metadata columns can be added and arranged as needed by the user (though not required).

 The file can be stored anywhere, but its filepath must be specified in the `project_parameters.Config.yaml` file.